almero-digital-marketing/mikser/README.md

 2. Create a folder for your project, run `mikser` inside it

 ### Using mikser from inside a script
-1. Install mikser as local dependency of mikser inside this folder with `npm install mikser`
-2. Create `mikser.js` and put those lines inside
-3. Start your first Mikser app with `node mikser`

 ```js
 var mikser = require('mikser');
 mikser.run();
 ```
+1. Create `mikser.js` and put these lines inside
+2. Install mikser as local dependency with `npm install mikser`
+3. Start your first Mikser app with `node mikser`

 ## First run
 After you run Mikser for the first time it will create all the necessary folders inside your project folder and then start watching for changes and auto-generate your web site.